eve-seat/seat/docs/INSTALL_Centos.md

     - `/etc/init.d/redis start`

 #### 4. Get SeAT ####
 Finally, we can get to the SeAT stuff itself.
 You are going to want to clone the repository.
 As this is a Git repository, make sure you have `git` installed.
     - `yum install git`

 Next, clone the respoitory somwhere on disk.
 I'll reccomend `/var/www`:
     - `cd /var/www`
     - `git clone https://github.com/eve-seat/seat.git`
+    - Checkout the latest SeAT version found [here](https://github.com/eve-seat/seat/tags) with `git checkout tags/v0.5` (v0.5 is current latest)
+    - Ensure that your webserver owns all of the content with: `chown -R apache:apache /var/www/seat`
     - `sudo chmod -R guo+w app/storage` to ensure that the web server can write to the storage location

 After seat is downloaded, we need to get composer to help us install the applications dependencies and generate autoload files:
-    - `cd /var/www`
+    - `cd /var/www/seat`
     - `curl -sS https://getcomposer.org/installer | php`
     - `php composer.phar install`

 #### 5. Get EVE SDE's ####
 Again, assuming you used `/var/www`, a tool to download the required static data exports can be found in `/var/www/seat/evesde/update_sde.sh`.
 This tool can be run with:
+    - `cd /var/www/seat/evesde`
-    - `sh /var/www/seat/evesde/update_sde.sh`
+    - `sh update_sde.sh`

 Once it completes the downloads, a directory with a name starting with `SeAT-` will be located in `/tmp` on your machine.
 This directory containts static data that can just be imported into your database.
 The command will look something like:

-`mysql -u seat -p seat < /var/SeAT-109831-39871098278970987/*.sql`
+`cat /var/SeAT-109831-39871098278970987/*.sql | mysql -u seat -p seat`

 Once the import has been completed, you can safely delete the `/tmp/SeAT-*` directory.